A HISTORY OF THE WITCH TRIALS IN EUROPE

 By Tim Lambert

-However if you could used magic for good to make your crops grow better or to heal the sick then logically you could, if you wished, used magic to harm your enemies.
-For people who believed in magic the thought that your enemies could use magic to harm you must have been terrifying.
+However if you could use magic for good to make your crops grow better or to heal the sick then logically you could, if you wished, used magic to harm your enemies.
+For people who believed in magic, the thought that your enemies could use magic to harm you must have been terrifying.

 However not everybody believed in witches.
-Some scholars criticised beliefs about witches.
+Some scholars criticized beliefs about witches.
 Furthermore in some areas large numbers of people were tried as witches while in others few, if any, were.

 Witch trials were most common in Central Europe, in Germany, France, Switzerland and what is now Belgium.
 Witch trials were somewhat less common in Scotland, Scandinavia and Poland.
 Executions for witchcraft were much less common in England, Russia and Southern Europe (Italy, Spain and Portugal).
 Hungary escaped witch trials and executions until the early 18th century.
 (The Hungarians disbelieved in witchcraft but trials were imposed by the Austrians).